openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Request {#vp_token_request}

 A VP Token is requested by adding a new top-level element `vp_token` to the `claims` parameter.
-This element contains either a `presentation_definition` element or a `presentation_definition_uri` element, which is a reference to a `presentation_definition`.
-The 'presentation_definition' element is defined below.
+This element refers to a `presentation_definition` which is defined below.

-### Passing a presentation definition by value

-This is achieved by adding the `presentation_definition` element to the `vp_token` parameter.
-Support for `presentation_definition` is CONDITIONAL.
-It MUST be present if `presentation_definition_uri` is not present.

-For example

-	"vp_token": {"presentation_definition": {.... } }

-### Passing a presentation definition by reference

-This is achieved by adding the `presentation_definition_uri` element to the `vp_token` parameter.
-Support for `presentation_definition_uri` is CONDITIONAL.
-It MUST be present if `presentation_definition` is not present.

-`presentation_definition_uri` is used to the retrieve the `presentation_definition` from the resource at the specified URL, rather than being passed by value.

-For example

-	"vp_token": {"presentation_definition_uri": "https://host/path?ref=<string reference to presentation definition>"}

 ### Presentation definition